 There are so many colors for 2017 — bright yellow, inspiring green, vivid red, happy orange, cerulean blue.
 Bold, intense, and exuberant, these colors are a jolt of energy in any web page.

-Colors create emotional connection and we think your color choice makes or breaks your brand.
+Colors create an emotional connection and we think your color choice makes or breaks your brand.

 Check out the Material Design Color Palette for color inspiration and color combination ideas.

 Rectangular headers are a design classic, we know, but non-rectangular headers are popping up more frequently on websites.
 Whether slants, rounded or image crops, non-rectangular headers will make a notable trend this year.